-Yellowwood (Cladrastis kentukea) is a native american tree with low branching tree with a broad-rounded crown of delicate branches.
+Yellowwood, Cladrastis kentukea, is a native tree to the Eastern United States.
+Usually low branching with a broad-rounded crown of delicate branches.
 The older branches and trunk are smooth and gray.
 The leaves are a rich pea green and turn yellow to gold brown in fall.
-Fragrant, creamy flowers occur in pendulous, 8-14 inch long panicles in May and June.
+Fragrant, creamy flowers occur in pendulous, 8-14 inch long panicles appear in older trees and arrive in May and June.

 Growth Rate